COVID-19 Advice & Information

 - socially distance from others, keeping a minimum of 2m apart

-If anyone is worried that they may be showing symptoms, they must 'self-isolate' for 10 days.
-If anyone in the same household as you shows symptoms but you do not show any yourself, you must 'household-isolate' for 10 days from the date of the first symptom being shown.
+If anyone is worried that they may be showing symptoms, they must book a PCR test and should 'self-isolate' for 10 days.
+If anyone in the same household as you shows symptoms but you do not show any yourself, you are advised to book a PCR test for yourself.
 If symptoms persist or worsen, please call NHS 111.
 Do not go directly to your GP or other healthcare environments.
 Further information can be gained on the Public Health England Blog and the NHS UK website.
 If anyone who is asymptomatic has a Coronavirus test and the outcome is positive, they must self-isolate for 10 days from the date of the test.

 Anyone can be tested for COVID-19 and test results are generally received within 30 minutes (lateral flow testing) or within 24 hours (polymerise chain reaction (PCR) testing).
 Tests can be requested by calling NHS 119 or clicking here.
 The school has a small supply of COVID-19 PCR test kits but these are only given out for a pupil who starts to show symptoms when at school but has no means to testing when going home.

 As a school, we follow Government advice and instruction regarding COVID-19.
-We will regularly update parents about our plans via this website page and through our social media platforms.
+We will regularly update parents about our plans via this website page, through our social media platforms and in our weekly newsletter.
 If parents have any questions, please do contact us directly via the school office.
 Whilst children and staff are at the school, we are doing everything that we can to ensure that no infection happens.
 Children and staff are encouraged regularly to wash their hands throughout the day and full cleaning takes place daily as it should, including a full deep clean weekly.
 Disinfectant spray is used throughout the day on door handles and other objects that are commonly touched.
 We are continually educating the children about the virus to make them aware but we do not panic the children un-necessarily.
 Whilst in school, all of our children follow our 'Coronavirus Code of Conduct'.
 These can be viewed or downloaded below.

 Catch-Up Funding Strategy

-All schools have received extra funding to combat the impact that COVID-19 has had on children's education.
+All schools have received extra funding to combat the impact that COVID-19 and school closures had on children's education.
 To see the school's strategy plans for how we are using this funding, please see the 'Catch-Up Funding Strategy' document at the bottom of the page.